igorrKurr/redux-replicate/README.md

 ## Replicators

-A replicator should be an object with at least one of the following keys as functions:
+A replicator should be an object of the following shape:

+- `keys` - Optional object containing the keys you wish to replicate.
+The values should be truthy or falsy which will specify which keys to select or not to select.
+If `keys` is undefined, all keys will be replicated.
+If it's an empty object, no keys will be replicated.

 - `init (String storeKey, Object store, setReady)` - This optional function is called when initializing the store.
 You can, for example, use the `store.setState` method here to asynchronously update the state of the store.
 If this `init` method exists, the `preReduction` and `postReduction` methods will not be called until `setReady(true)` is called.